krsalmi/ft_printf/README.md

 # The aim of the project FT_PRINTF
 This project was coded as an assignment for my school, Hive Helsinki.
-The goal was to code your own implementation of the libc function ´printf´ from scratch.
+The goal was to code your own implementation of the libc function `printf` from scratch.
 The only allowed functions were
 ```
 ◦ write
 ◦ malloc